13 Sep Escape to Serenity in Sedona

 RELAX, REST AND EAT IN SEDONA

-Our room was close to the main pool and restaurants, and as a celebratory birthday dinner for my boyfriend, we dined at Che Ah Chi.
-This restaurant features anything from meat, fish, vegetarian and vegan dishes so it was easy to stick to our plant-based lifestyle and we truly enjoyed our vegetarian and vegan appetizers and entrees, especially the vegetable “linguine” (instead of pasta, it was zucchini strands).
+The room was close to the main pool and restaurants and I dined at Che Ah Chi.
+This restaurant features anything from meat, fish, vegetarian and vegan dishes so it was easy to stick to our plant-based lifestyle.
+I truly enjoyed the vegetarian and vegan appetizers and entrees, especially the vegetable “linguine” (instead of pasta, it was zucchini strands).

 Take me back!